napari/docs/docs/developers/contributing/index.md

 #### Deprecation Warnings

+Deprecating or changing existing API follows the [deprecation policy](napari-deprecation-policy).
 When deprecating a feature, use `FutureWarning` instead of `DeprecationWarning`.
 `DeprecationWarning` is
 [silenced by Python's default warning filters](https://docs.python.org/3/library/warnings.html#warning-categories), making it invisible to library users.